in Spiritual Development

 Mesmer died at the age of 81 in 1815.
 His associate, Armand de Puysegur, carried on Mesmer's work, discovering that the spoken word and direct commands induced trance faster than "mesmeric passes."
 He also demonstrated that a person could be operated upon without pain when in trance.

 One of the most important researchers in hypnosis was the Scottish optometrist Dr James Braid (1795 - 1860).
 He discovered that a person who fixated on an object could easily reach a trance state without the help of "mesmeric passes."
-He discovered that having a patient fixate on a bright object about 8 to 15 inches above his eyes was one of the most important components of putting them into a trance.
+He discovered that having a patient fixate on a bright object about 8 to 15 inches above his eyes was one of the most important components of putting him into a trance.
 He began developing his theory of hypnosis from this and other "experiments."

 Braid published his findings in 1841, Neurypnology or the Rationale of Nervous Sleep considered in relation with Animal Magnetism, inaccurately naming the phenomenon "hypnotism" based on the Greek word "hypnos" meaning "sleep."
 Later investigations revealed that hypnosis differs markedly from sleep.
 But the name remained and mesmerism became hypnotism.